abhishekluv/Entity-Framework-Core-Table-per-hierarchy-Inheritance-Example/README.md

 One table is used to represent all classes in the hierarchy.

 A "discriminator" column is used to discriminate between differing types.
 When we try to insert a Car object in the database, EF Core will automatically set the Discriminator column value to Car.
-Similarly, for Motorcycle objecet the Discriminator column value will be Motorcycle.
-Data for all the model classes like Vehicle, Car and Motorcycle will saved in one single table.
+Similarly, for Motorcycle object the Discriminator column value will be Motorcycle.
+Data for all the model classes like Vehicle, Car and Motorcycle will be saved in one single table.

 ![](https://i.imgur.com/SO8gXl4.png)